 PH060_Q1: Was there any time during the past 12 months when you really needed dental examination or treatment for yourself?

-Yes (I really needed at least at one occasion dental examination or treatment No (I did not need any dental examination or treatment)

-FILTER: If PH060_Q1 = 1 then GO TO PH060_Q2.
+Yes (I really needed at least at one occasion dental examination or treatment □ 1 No (I did not need any dental examination or treatment) □ 2 FILTER : If $PH060_Q1 = 1$ then GO TO $PH060_Q2$.
 Else GO TO [next module].

-PH060_Q2: Did you have a dental examination or treatment each time you really needed?

-Yes (I had a dental examination or treatment each time I needed)

-No (there was at least one occasion when I did not have a dental examination or treatment)

-FILTER: If PH060_Q2 = 2 then GO TO PH070_Q1.
+PH060 Q2: Did you have a dental examination or treatment each time you real ly needed?
+Yes (I had a dental examination or treatment each time I needed) □ 1 No (there was at least one occasion when I did not have a dental examination of r treatment) □ 2 FILTER : If PH060_Q2 = 2 then GO TO PH070_Q1.
 Else GO TO [next module].

-- In order to ensure that only relevant dental health needs are taken into account (in situations perceived by respondent as worrying or possibly causing additional health problems or further significantly deteriorating his/her dental health), the question should include 'really' (... when you really needed to consult...); - In order to make sure that only consultations needed on the person's own behalf rather than on behalf of children, spouse, etc., the question should include 'for yourself'; - Both 'examination and treatment' shall be asked as both terms might be perceived differently by the respondents and the intention is to include all contacts with dental professionals (including diagnostic and preventive check-ups); - Not to include any other questions related to unmet needs before or between the model questions; - To follow the proposed order of all the questions and the answer categories.
+Recommendations on the model question(s): In order to ensure that only relevant dental health needs are taken into account (in perceived by respondent as worrying or possibly causing additional health problems significantly deteriorating his/her dental health), the question should include 'really ' (when you really needed to consult);

+In order to make sure that only consultations needed on the person's own behalf rather than on behalf of children, spouse, etc., the question should include 'for yourself';

+Both 'examination and treatment' shall be asked as both terms might be perceived differently by the respondents and the intention is to include all contacts with dental professionals (including diagnostic and preventive check-ups);

+Not to include any other questions related to unmet needs before or between the model questions;

+To follow the proposed order of all the questions and the answer categories.